 - Remember, you are not just negotiating salary, but a full compensation package.
-Besides salary, this includes vacation and sick time, benefits such as health care and tuition assistance, and, in some instances, even future raises and their schedules.
+Besides salary, this includes vacation and sick time, benefits such as health care and tuition assistance, and, in some instances, even future raises.

-- Do not disparage previous employers, bosses, colleagues, when being interviewed.
+- Do not disparage previous employers, bosses or colleagues when during the interview.

 - If you do not get the position, do not take it personally or see it as failure on your part.
 Just become more determined.
 The reasons why one is turned down for a job can be as numerous and mystifying as quills on a porcupine.

-- Research the company or media organization with which you are to interview before the interview.
+- Research the company or media organization before the interview.